-- Available under “Resource centre” on the Department of Agriculture, Forestry and Fisheries (DAFF) website, www.daff.gov.za, are the following grower notes: (i) Caring for your flowers at home (ii) Carnations (iii) Chrysanthemums (iv) Gerbera (v) Production of roses in South Africa (vi) Protea brochure (vii) Proteas production guidelines (viii) Protea.
+- Available under “Resource centre” on the Department of Agriculture, Land Reform and Rural Development (DALRRD) website, www.daff.gov.za, are the following grower notes: (i) Caring for your flowers at home (ii) Carnations (iii) Chrysanthemums (iv) Gerbera (v) Production of roses in South Africa (vi) Protea brochure (vii) Proteas production guidelines (viii) Protea.

 - Find the many grower guides at www.growveg.co.za.